Higher Education Third Party Arrangement Selection and Approval Policy

 6. Material Change Notification

 A Material Change Notification is submitted to TEQSA.
 No HETPA will commence until approval is received from TEQSA.

 If changes are required to an existing HETPA (for example, delivery of additional AC courses of study at an existing HETPA or the addition of another delivery site to an existing HETPA), the following procedure is required:

-- Presentation of proposal to Academic Board through Development Committee.
-If approved, Development Committee proceeds with implementation of the proposal.'
+- Presentation of proposal to Academic Board through Accreditation Committee.
+If approved, Accreditation Committee proceeds with implementation of the proposal.'